 ITT Technical Institute-Fort Lauderdale (Closed 2016)

-- The teacher population of 27 teachers has stayed relatively flat over five years.
+The teacher population of 27 teachers has grown by 22% over five years.

 |ITT Technical Institute-Fort Lauderdale||(FL) Community College Avg.|

 |Carnegie Classification||Associates Colleges||Baccalaureate/Associate's Colleges: Mixed Baccalaureate/Associate's|